 I totally understand that some people don’t like applying for multiple credit cards or that they’re worried about their credit score, but sometimes these offers are staring at you right in your face.
 Another example is the BMO World Elite Mastercard that gives you 35,000 BMO Rewards points ($250 value) as a signup bonus and the annual fee of $150 is usually waived.
 This card also gives you 4 free airport lounge passes so you’re getting more than $600 in the first year for free.

 Whenever you apply for a new credit card, your credit score will typically drop 10 points since the credit card provider will do a hard check on your credit history.
 This normally isn’t a big deal since your credit score will go back up after a few months of making your payments on time, but it could also be a potential flag.

 Let’s say you’ve applied for 3-4 credit cards in the last two months and now you want to apply for car financing or a mortgage.
 There’s always the possibility that new lenders will look at your history and wonder why you’ve been seeking so much credit as of late.
 They could deny your application or they may offer you an interest rate that’s higher than what’s available to people who have a higher credit score and haven’t been seeking additional credit recently.
-It’s a good habit to check your credit score on a regular since it doesn’t cost you anything.
+It’s a good habit to check your credit score on a regular basis since it doesn’t cost you anything.

 You don’t optimize your points

 Most travel loyalty programs are easy to understand but depending on what you redeem your points for, it can make a huge difference in the return you’re actually getting.
 Let’s take a look at American Express Membership Rewards where your points are worth 1% since it takes 1,000 points to claim $10 in travel purchases.
 With Amex MR, you also have the option to transfer your points to Aeroplan or Marriott Bonvoy.
 Alternatively, you could use the fixed points option.